-An edge or seam sewn on a serger.
+Serge is an edge or seam sewn on a serger.
 The finish used is termed serge finish.

 Serger (Overlock machine)

-This is an ornamental edge finishing with a number of curves or shell like segments joined together
+Scallop is an ornamental edge finishing with a number of curves or shell like segments joined together

 Scoop Neck / Round Neck

-A low, U-shaped or round neckline.
+A scoop neck is a low, U-shaped or round neckline.

 A picture or design printed on a garment using the silk-screen process.

-A type of stitch that creates a textured finish and looks like a continuous pattern of seeds.
+Seed stitch is a type of stitch that creates a textured finish and looks like a continuous pattern of seeds.

 Small weights used to anchor fabric while cutting or sewing

-The collar is raised above the shoulders and one part overlaps the other; This collar is broad near the shoulders and tapers below.
+Shawl collar is raised above the shoulders and one part overlaps the other; This collar is broad near the shoulders and tapers below.